Help your employees build retirement savings

 TIAA Lifecycle Funds include investments in commercial real estate, helping diversification and risk control.
 Stable cash flows from long-term leases have the potential to result in attractive yields and risk-adjusted returns.

-2 Source: Morningstar Direct, 31 Dec 2019 institutional share class.
-Note: The Lifecycle Retirement Income ranks in the 24th percentile and the Lifecycle Index Retirement Income ranks in the 30th percentile over the 10-year period.
+1 Source: Morningstar Direct, June 30, 2021 institutional share class.
+Note: The Lifecycle Retirement Income ranks in the 7th percentile and the Lifecycle Index Retirement Income ranks in the 1st percentile.

-Source: Morningstar ratings based on the lowest cost share class (Institutional Share Class) for each mutual fund, based on U.S. open end mutual funds.
+2 Morningstar ratings refer to institutional share class only.
+Morning ratings based on the lowest cost share class for each mutual fund, based on U.S. open end mutual funds.
 For a fund with multiple share classes and the same pricing, the share class with the longest performance history is used.
-Morningstar ratings maybe higher or lower on a monthly basis.
+Morningstar ratings may be higher or lower on a monthly basis.
 Morningstar is an independent service that rates mutual funds.
 The top 10% of funds in an investment category receive five stars, the next 22.5% receive four stars and the next 35% receive three stars.
-The overall star ratings are Morningstar’s published ratings, which are weighted averages of its three-, five- and ten-year ratings for periods ended June 30, 2019.
+Morningstar proprietary ratings reflect historical risk-adjusted performance and can change every month.
+They are calculated from the fund’s three-, five- and ten-year average annual returns in excess of 90-day Treasury bill returns with appropriate fee adjustments, and a risk factor that reflects fund performance below 90-day T-bill returns.
+The overall star ratings are Morningstar’s published ratings, which are weighted averages of its three-, five- and ten-year ratings for periods ended June 30, 2021.
 Past performance cannot guarantee future results.
-For current performance and rankings, please visit TIAA.org/public/tcfpi/InvestResearch
+For current performance and rankings, please visit TIAA.org/public/tcfpi/InvestResearch.

 Diversification is a technique to help reduce risk.
 However, there is no guarantee that diversification will protect against a loss of income.